fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

     The static constructor is called when the `BankAccount` class is loaded into memory.
 The static constructor initializes the `nextAccountNumber` and `interestRate` fields.
-These fields cannot be accessed from outside the class.
+These fields cannot be assigned a value from outside the class.

 1. To create a constructor that accepts a `customerId` parameter and initializes the other fields with default values, add the following code to the `BankAccount` class definition: